jparrieta/nk/README.md

 **Link:** https://mybinder.org/v2/gh/jparrieta/nk/master

 # log

-**190916:** Addeed the landscape building functionality.
+**190927:** Included the search functionality.
+Still no myopia **190916:** Added the landscape building functionality.
 Search is not working at the moment.